Countly/countly-sdk-documentation/ios/next.md

 </div>
 <h2>Direct Request</h2>
 <p>
-  You may send direct requests to the server with custom key/value pairs.
-Direct Request method accepts a Dictionary with String values.
-You need to convert your data(Dictionary/Array) to URL encoded String for it to work.
+  The <code>addDirectRequest</code> method allows you to send custom key/value pairs directly to your Countly server.
+This method accepts a dictionary with string key/value pairs as its parameter.
+In order to use this method effectively, you will need to convert any data that you wish to send (such as dictionaries or arrays) into a URL encoded string before passing it to the method.
 </p>
 <p>
-  Here is a detailed example usage of direct request:
+  Here is a detailed example usage of <code>addDirectRequest</code>:
 </p>
 <pre class="c-mrkdwn__pre" data-stringify-type="pre">- (void) sendDirectRequest {
     NSMutableDictionary *requestMap = [[NSMutableDictionary alloc] init];